Composition and Arrangement Tutorials for Music Production

 Music theory is the study of the elements of music and how they relate to each other.
 It includes topics such as scales, keys, intervals, chords, rhythm, melody, and harmony.
 Music theory is the foundation of musical composition.

-This page is an overview of music production techniques, while we will touch upon the techniques and explain the terminology, please see the individual tutorials for more detailed information, examples, and exercises.
+This page is an overview of music production techniques.
+We will touch upon the techniques and explain the terminology, but please see the individual tutorials for more detailed information, examples, and exercises.

 (Beginner)